richsnyder/yamss/doc/manual.md

 Any number of output filters can be active.

 The following input file fragment configures YAMSS to generate two types of output.
-The `summary` filter writes summary information to a stream that is, in this case, the standard console.
-The `tecplot_modes` filter generates a file that contains a history of the modal coordinates in Tecplot format.
+The `summary` filter writes summary information to a stream and the `tecplot` filter generates a Tecplot data file that contains a history of the modal coordinates.

 ```xml
 <outputs>